stevenjhomem/web-sprint-challenge-javascript-fundamentals/README.md

 2. Explain the difference between a callback and a higher order function.

+So, a higher order function is a function that returns another function while a callback function is a function that we pass through a different function as an argument.

 3. Explain what a closure is.

 4. Describe the four principles of the 'this' keyword.